 Our expert architects and engineers will start building this context by working with your data and information asset owners, documenting your systems, rigorously cataloguing each entity and mapping the data flows into, out of, and within your organisation.
 Our user researchers will talk to your users, your teams and your executives, capturing use cases for the platform which will help you prioritise your development roadmap.

 We’ve designed your platform for the AI-ready future of data, so we build for the long term.
-This means loosely coupled, best of breed data capabilities, with each engineered to be independently scaled or replaced, making maintenance automated and simple.
+This means loosely coupled, best-of-breed data capabilities, with each engineered to be independently scaled or replaced, making maintenance automated and simple.
 We’ll build interfaces to be easily managed and readily extended, meaning your team can quickly ingest data from new sources as they become available.

-Our experienced team will migrate your historic data into your new platform and we’ll make sure it’s modelled to enable your new capabilities to extract maximum value.
+Our experienced team will migrate your historic data into your new platform and make sure it’s modelled to enable your new capabilities to extract maximum value.
 We'll ensure your data is handled as if it were our own throughout, in compliance with your policies and in adherence with your governance regime.
 We’ll onboard your users and work with your other suppliers and partners, to bring them on board.
-Together we’ll start rationalising your legacy data services system-by-system and begin realising savings for your organisation.
+Together, we’ll start rationalising your legacy data services system-by-system, and begin realising savings for your organisation.

 The council employs over 2000 staff who work to prioritise improving infrastructure and housing to support a growing, low-carbon economy; offer education opportunities that lead to the right skills and the right jobs in the right places; ensure clean and safe streets; improve public spaces and local culture; and helps people to help themselves, while always protecting the most vulnerable children and adult.
 As part of its pledge to compete at the forefront of digital innovation with a commitment to using